adminCarpoolingMCBD/adminCarpooling_MCDB/README.md

 Run the following commands in two separate terminals to create a blissful development experience where your browser auto-refreshes when files change on your hard drive.

-    mvn
+    ./mvnw
     gulp

 Bower is used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in `bower.json`.
 You can also run `bower update` and `bower install` to manage dependencies.
 Add the `-h` flag on any command to see how you can use it.
 For example, `bower update -h`.

-# Building for production
+## Building for production

-To optimize the carpooling client for production, run:
+To optimize the coivit client for production, run:

-    mvn -Pprod clean package
+    ./mvnw -Pprod clean package

 This will concatenate and minify CSS and JavaScript files.
 It will also modify `index.html` so it references these new files.